polluxau/the-finals-linux-troubleshoot-guide/README.md

 if you are using a newer Distro like Fedora, Arch, Opensuse tumbleweed, Bazzite, Fedora kinote, Fedora silverblue, Nixos, Fedora workstation or even Gentoo make sure you are using 6.10.9 or above

-The reason for kernel 6.10.9 is because of a recent regression that caused THE FINALS to have a decent amount of frame spikes under a amd gpu https://www.phoronix.com/news/Linux-6.11-rc7-AMDGPU-Fix
+The reason for kernel 6.10.9 is because of a recent regression that caused lots of games to have a decent amount of frame spikes under a amd gpu including THE FINALS https://www.phoronix.com/news/Linux-6.11-rc7-AMDGPU-Fix

 -----------------------------------